MarieReRe/401-Pre-Work/mindset.md

 **Maybe during this time all of us could re-evaluate our lives to narrow down what is truly important for us?**

 ### What I Wish I Knew Before I Learned to Code
+- I feel this article is important to reiterate many concepts we have learned throughout 201 and 301 before we dive head first into 401.
+It is important that each of the students in my class learn differently and that each student can add value to a project because their different approach to the problem and how they know how to solve it.
+Each student brings their skillset and their talents to a project.
+Everyone has the ability to contribute.

+-  Also, this article points out another concept I have tried to do no matter how silly I feel.
+This concept is to ask questions, investing in my future by asking the questions that will help me solve problems I face could potentially help othhers later on in solving their own problems.
+This is also the only way to get the answers to the problems I am personally facing.
+I should always remember, my questions are really an investment in my own future.

+- Commiting myself to lifelong learning and constant change is one concept I knew coming into the program.
+Technology is everchanging and rapidly changing so I am up for the challenge and this is one reason I wanted to begin in the tech field.
+I love constantly learning and finding new ways to do things.
+So far there have meen many ups and downs to my journey so far but they have all lead me to growth and learning in ways I would have never expected.